therealizzi/earworm/README.md

 DO LESS
 - Manual file-merges (see also: "Don't Do")
 - Multi-tasking, trying to get too much done at once
-- Rushing and pushing code
+- Rushing and pushing code out

 DO INSTEAD
-- Establish a project or product manager in the beginning, so to keep things organized
+- Establish a project manager in the beginning, to keep ourselves organized
 - Add a full "pseudo-coding" phase, to thoroughly think through the technical aspects

 DON'T DO